 MEGHALAYA State Report | December, 2016

 Meghalaya is located in the Northeast of India.
-The state shares its borders on the North and East with Assam and on the South and West with Bangladesh.
+The state shares its border on the north and east with Assam and on the south and west with Bangladesh.

 Meghalaya’s GSDP stood at US$ 4.17 billion in 2015-16.
 The state’s GSDP grew at a CAGR of 9.74 per cent between 2004-05 and 2015-16.

 Meghalaya, with an average annual rainfall of 1,150 cm, receives the highest amount of rainfall in the country.
 The diverse range of soil types, including red-loamy and laterite, support various agricultural crops like rice, maize, pulses, oilseeds, cotton, jute and mesta.
 Meghalaya has a strong floriculture sector and is one of the leading states in the Northeast in terms of production and supply of cut flowers to mainland consumer markets.
 About 14 per cent (3,108 square kilometres) of Meghalaya is covered by bamboo forests, and the state is one of the leading bamboo producers in the country.
 The state has achieved success in the cultivation of non-traditional crops like tea, cashew nut, oilseeds, tomato, mushroom, wheat, etc. During 2015-16, the state produced 409.25 thousand tonnes of fruits under an area of 37.14 thousand hectares.
 Similarly, 88.20 thousand tonnes of spices were produced in the state under an area of 18.20 thousand hectares during 2015-16.

 Of the 6,000 medicinal plants in India, 834 plants, including the famous Himalayan Yew, are in Meghalaya.
 Moreover, the state has eight of the top 20 medicinal plants that are traded in the country and are in high demand.